The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 6 Nov 1944 – Continuing the Attack

-These men are the 752d Tank Battalion were far and away the best the Nisei had ever worked with.
+These men of the 752nd Tank Battalion were far and away the best the Nisei had ever worked with.
 The terrain was impossible for tanks, but if they were ordered to support an attack they never complained about the difficulties confronting them.
-Usually they asked one question: “will the infantry be with us?”
+Usually they asked one question, “will the infantry be with us?”
 That was all they needed to be told.
-They’d climb into their tanks and tell you they’d take them as far as they’d go.
+They’d climb into their tanks and tell you they’d take ’em as far as they’d go.
 And they always did; sometimes a little farther.
 The Nisei have a soft spot in their hearts for that tank battalion, wherever it is now.

-All through the campaign to relieve the “lost battalion” the 232d Engineers had worked day after day to keep open the one trail that was usable for vehicles.
+All through the campaign to relieve the “lost battalion,” the 232rd Engineers had worked day after day to keep open the one trail that was usable for vehicles.
 As more and more vehicles plowed over it and more and more rain came down, the job became increasingly difficult.
 In some places even the sturdy jeeps became hopelessly mired.
-The 232d, together with the division’s 111st Engineer Battalion, had laid over a mile of corduroy in plank road under harassing artillery and sniper fire to cover the worst mud holes.
+The 232rd, together with the Division’s 111st Engineer Battalion, had laid over a mile of corduroy plank road under harassing artillery and sniper fire to cover the worst mud holes.

 100 B Pfc.
 Sato, Saburo